marco12893/akuntansi/projectx/README.md

             year,
         )
 ```

-Selects the expense debit by summing up all the debits from the general and adjustment journal where the debit type is expense
+Selects the total expense by summing up all the debits from the general and adjustment journal where the debit type is expense
 ```
         total_expense = db.execute(
             "SELECT SUM(Debit) FROM ( SELECT DA_Name, Debit FROM Debit_Account JOIN General_Journal ON Debit_Account.GJ_ID = General_Journal.GJ_ID WHERE Type = 'Expense' AND strftime('%m', General_Journal.Date) =  ?
 AND strftime('%Y', General_Journal.Date) =  ?
 UNION ALL SELECT DA_Name, Debit FROM Debit_Account JOIN Adjustment_Journal ON Debit_Account.AJ_ID = Adjustment_Journal.AJ_ID WHERE Type = 'Expense' AND strftime('%m', Adjustment_Journal.Date) =  ?
 AND strftime('%Y', Adjustment_Journal.Date) =  ? )",